stanfordroboticsclub/PS4Joystick/README.md

 Note: We have updated from the previous version so make sure you disable ds4drv from running automatically at startup as they will conflict.

-This method still requires [ds4drv](https://github.com/chrippa/ds4drv) however it doesn't run it as a seperate service and then separatly pull joystick data using Pygame.
+This method still requires [ds4drv](https://github.com/chrippa/ds4drv) however it doesn't run it as a separate service and then separately pulls joystick data using Pygame.
 Instead it imports ds4drv directly which gives us much more control over the joystick behaviour.
 Specifically:

 - It will only pair to one joystick allowing us to run multiple robots at a time
 - Allows for launching joystick code via systemd at boot using `sudo systemctl enable joystick`